MarcoRR/BrokenSignal/README.md

 ## Installation from .bin

 ### M5Launcher
-Download the bin from releases, copy to your sd card and install it via M5 launcher.
+Download the .bin from releases, copy to your sd card and install it via M5 launcher https://github.com/bmorcelli/Launcher

 ## Build and upload via Arduino IDE